HandanYenial/server/Documentation.md

-I prepared this documenttaion page for myself, adding the steps I used in this project.
+This documentation page contains the steps used for this project.
 ##Content Management with Strapi

 ### Step 1: Installing Strapi